rails/rails/guides/source/form_helpers.md

 and `params[:person][:name]` will retrieve the submitted value in the controller.

-Hashes can be nested as many levels as required, for example
+Hashes can be nested as many levels as required, for example:

 ```html
 <input id="person_address_city" name="person[address][city]" type="text" value="New York"/>